CodingMentalModels/tic-tac-toe-solver/README.md

 ### Solving the game

-Goal: Construct the entire game tree and determine the optimal move at each decision point.
+Goal: Construct the entire game tree and determine the optimal move at each decision point by working backwards from the payoffs.

-### Implement a CLI for interacting with the solver
+### Implement a Command Line Interface (CLI) for interacting with the solver

 Goal: In the terminal, we should be able to call the solver on a certain position and get the results.